Nevada Outdoor Education and Recreation Grant Program

 When and how are awards distributed?

-Award agreements will be prepared in December 2023.
-Funds are distributed via reimbursement by submitting reimbursement requests and quarterly progress reports throughout the grant agreement period.
+Award agreements will be prepared in December 2024.
+Funds are distributed via reimbursement by submitting reimbursement requests and all required reports throughout the calendar year of 2025.

 Tips for applying